DislinkFR/Dislink.js/README.md

 });

 /*
-You can filter by :
+You can filter also by :
 - clicks
 - name
 */